juniors (U12 to U18)

 Fees for Super League are higher than other divisions due to the additional coaching.

-For more information, email our friendly VP for Junior Competition.
+For more information read on here, or email our friendly VP for Junior Competition.

-The format for all competitions is as follows:
+The format for all competitions (except 9/10 team divisions) is as follows:

-• To schedule 18 competition rounds, NSFA may not be able to achieve equal competitions where teams play each other the same amount of times.
-The draw is randomly generated prior to the commence of the season so there will be no bias at play.
+- To schedule 17 competition rounds, we may not be able to achieve equal competitions where teams play each other the same number of times.
+The draw is randomly generated prior to the commencement of the season so there will be no bias at play.

-• 6 – team divisions: 15 rounds plus 3 extra rounds drawn at random
+6 – team divisions: 15 rounds plus 2 extra rounds drawn at random.
+Plus 2-week finals series.

-• 8 – team divisions: 14 rounds plus 4 extra rounds drawn at random
+8 โ team divisions: 14 rounds plus 3 extra rounds drawn at random.
+Plus 2-week finals series.

-• Invitation to participate in Champion of Champions will still be decided by the team that finishes as “Premiers” (First Past The Post) in ‘Super League’ of each age group.
+- Invitation to participate in Champion of Champions will still be decided by the team that finishes as โPremiersโ (First Past The Post) in the โSuper Leagueโ Division of each age group.